theRealAph/ScopeLocals/README.md

 ```
     public final RendererContext getRendererContext() {
-        // RENDER_CTX is a scope local that refers to a context
+        // RENDER_CTX is an extent local that refers to a context
         // If there's already a bound RendererContext, use it,
         //   else create and return a new one.
         if (RENDER_CTX.isBound()) {